jvfe/paper_wdt_panglao/manuscript.md

 Cell types which were not represented on Wikidata were added to the database via the graphical user interface (https://www.wikidata.org/wiki/Special:NewItem) and logged in the reference table.

 Species-specific cell types for human and mouse cell types were created for every entry in the reference table, connected to the species-neutral concept via a "[subclass of](http://www.wikidata.org/entity/P279)" property (e.g. every single "[human neutrophil](http://www.wikidata.org/entity/Q101405102)" is a also "[neutrophil](http://www.wikidata.org/entity/Q188417)" ).
+Our approach was analogous to the one taken by the CELDA ontology to create species-specific cell-types, with the difference that they used the `rdfs:subClassOf` class to denothe the subclass relationship [@wikidata:Q21284308].

 The reference sheet for species-neutral concepts was used to obtain the "subclass of" for every newly created item.
 Each item was labeled either "human " + the label for the neutral cell type, described as "cell type found in Homo sapiens" and tagged with the statement "[found in taxon](http://www.wikidata.org/entity/P703)" [_Homo sapiens_](https://www.wikidata.org/wiki/Q15978631).
 An analogous framework was used for mouse cell types, assuming that mouse in PanglaoDB meant [_Mus musculus_](http://www.wikidata.org/entity/Q83310).
 Batch creations were added to Wikidata via the tool Quickstatements (<https://quickstatements.toolforge.org/#/>).